iamvee/FG42/README.md

 you'll have to enter your password.
 Make sure that you're user account has a `sudo` access.

+You can also download the tarball from release section and extract the tarball in your `$HOME` directory.
+So you're going to end up with `.fg42` directory in your `$HOME` and all you have to do is to install it using `make install` command.

+**NOTE**: please note that the tarball releases are still experimental and might have some issues since they contain the elisp packages as well.
+In case of any problem please report the issue.

 Enjoy using **FG42** ;)

 ## Configuration